RalphAS/IterativeRefinement.jl/README.md

 julia> x, bnorm, bcomp = rfldiv(A,b)
 ```
 This provides an accurate solution vector `x` and estimated bounds
-onf norm-wise and component-wise relative error.
+on norm-wise and component-wise relative error.
 By default `LU` decomposition
 is used.

 # Advanced Usage